slerfsol/slerf-wall/README.md

 ## LICENSE

-All the images are owned by their respective owner.
+All the images are owned by their respective owners/creators.
 If you are the artist who made some of these PFPs please create an issue and we will promote you here.

 ## Artists